neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 ## Types of State

-There are two types of state you may want to keep for your use case:
+There are two types of state you may want to use with your use case:

 - **Immutable state**
-  - For example for a `Color`, a `Size`, `Offset`, or a custom data class
+  - For example for a [Color](https://api.flutter.dev/flutter/dart-ui/Color-class.html), a [Size](https://api.flutter.dev/flutter/dart-ui/Size-class.html), [Offset](https://api.flutter.dev/flutter/dart-ui/Offset-class.html), or a custom data class
 - **Mutable state**
-  - For example for a `ScrollController`, `TextEditingController`, or another mutable object for managing state.
+  - For example for a [ScrollController](https://api.flutter.dev/flutter/widgets/ScrollController-class.html), [TextEditingController](https://api.flutter.dev/flutter/widgets/TextEditingController-class.html), or another mutable object for managing state.

 ### Immutable State

-Use [`immutable`](../werkbank/StatesComposer-class.html) for values that are replaced entirely when changed, such as custom data classes or primitive values:
+Use [`immutable`](../werkbank/StatesComposer/immutable.html) for values that are replaced entirely when changed, such as custom data classes or primitive values:

 ```dart
 final componentModel = c.states.immutable(